Insight

 Read time

-As lockdown eases and summer weather returns, horses are returning to work just like their human counterparts.
-All horses need extra attention to ensure they remain healthy in hot weather, however it is especially important for those returning to competing.
+As the hot summer weather returns, all horses need extra attention to ensure they remain healthy in the heat, however, it is especially important for those returning to competing.

 To help keep horses fit to compete, follow these top tips: